KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingIntoSpace.md

 has_widgets: false
 title: 'How long would it take to fall into space?'
 prev_page:
-  url: /features/notebooks/FallingThroughTheEarth
+  url: /features/notebooks/FallingThroughTheEarthWe
-  title: 'How long would it take to fall through the Earth?'
+  title: 'We-version'
 next_page:
-  url:
+  url: /features/notebooks/FallingIntoSpaceWe
-  title: ''
+  title: 'We-version'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---